h-hedman/h-hedman/README.md

 Welcome to Hayden's Git!

-I'm Hayden and I apply data science and epidemiological methodologies to address challenges in healthcare.
+I'm Hayden, and I apply data science and epidemiological methodologies to address challenges in healthcare.
 My scientific curiosity has landed provided me with a diverse portfolio, ranging from working with chicken-farming families in rural Ecuador to supporting large biotechnology and pharmaceutical clients with various epidemiological analyses.
 Here, you will find source code for modelling, report automation, and general programming.

 <br>

 <br>